Affiliates

 - If you suspect fraud, let me know.

 - If I need some legal info from you (e.g., VAT ID, company address), you need to provide it to get the commissions.
+If you don’t provide the info within a reasonable amount of time, the commissions expire.

 - If a promotion has a start date and time, don’t start the promotion before that date and time.